ornl-sava/nv/notes/notes.md

 * Fixed - The finding has been fixed and should not reappear.
 If this finding reappears it will be marked as changed.
 * Hard Masked - The finding is bogus and will not leave this status unless the user changes it.

-Which of these should be included in interaction?
+Several of these should be editable by the user:
+Any -> Non-Issue
+Any -> Fixed

+Similarly, the processing algorithm should compute:
+New, open, changed

 # TODO:
 * John - ask IT if they have nessus data we can use